axibase/atsd/rule-engine/workday-calendar.md

 }
 ```

-The country name is specified as the [ISO-3166 alpha-3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) country code.
+Country name is specified as the [ISO-3166 alpha-3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) country code.

-Each exception in the list is classified as `Holiday` or `Workday`:
+Each exception in the list is classified as either a `Holiday` or `Workday`:

-* The `Holiday` type is assigned when the regular working day becomes a non-working day based on observance.
+* A `Holiday` is assigned when the regular working day becomes a non-working day based on observance.
 * A regular weekend day which is changed to a working day due to calendar optimizations is classified as a `Workday`.

-When loaded into the database, the calendar is accessible under the calendar key which is based on the file name excluding the `.json` extension.
+Once loaded into the database, a calendar is accessible via the calendar key which is based on the file name excluding `.json` extension.

 The calendar file can include days for any number of years.

 ### Importing Calendar

-Open **Data Entry > Workday Calendars** page.
+Navigate to **Data Entry > Workday Calendars**.
 Attach a JSON file and click **Import**.

 ![](./images/holiday-calendars.png)

-The uploaded files are copied to the `/opt/atsd/atsd/conf/calendars` directory and the changes are applied instantly.
+Uploaded files are copied to `/opt/atsd/atsd/conf/calendars` and changes apply instantly.
 Database restart is not required.

 ### Example